Supersymmetry and trace formulas I. Compact Lie groups: Introduction

 Naturally, this calls for a question of whether there is a new localization principle that allows to compute pure bosonic partition function $Z(\be)$ by localizing some supersymmetric path integral to the closed geodesics.
 At first glance, this sounds rather counter-intuitive since, unlike the Witten index $I$, $Z(\be)$ non-trivially depends on $\be$, so the standard localization principle does not apply.
 Nevertheless, here we introduce a new principle of supersymmetric localization, and use it to obtain trace formulas for $S^1$ and $G$ by localizing on closed geodesics.
 Note that in this examples we have $I=0$, and it is rather amusing that this vanishing of the Witten index provides a key for the answer!

 Namely, consider the supersymmetric Lagrangian $\mathcal{L}$ with the action $S$, in which fermion degrees of freedom totally decouple, so the Hamiltonian $H$ is purely bosonic.
 Then the fermion part (assuming that it is contains only first time derivatives) has zero modes and the Witten index $I$, the supersymmetric path integral with periodic boundary conditions, is zero.
-Insertion of the fermion zero modes $\chi^{1},\dots,\chi^{n}$ into the path integral gives
+We saturate the fermion zero modes $\chi^{1},\dots,\chi^{n}$ by considering a following trace